 Phoy Lathda Guesthouse

 The Phoy Lathda Guesthouse is a basic but comfortable and clean place to stay for the night with a terrace overlooking the Mekong River and an “American Breakfast” provided each morning.
-There is also a restaurant on site too.
+There is also a restaurant on site too making it the perfect place to break up your Chiang Mai to Luang Prabang by boat trip.

 Janh Ya Phone Guesthouse